tutur3u/platform/SECURITY.md

 ## Security At Tuturuuu

 Security is a top priority at Tuturuuu.
 While we invest heavily in proactively protecting our systems and customer data, vulnerabilities can still exist.
-If you discover a security issue with our systems, please report it to us responsibly so we can address it as quickly as possible.
+If you discover a security issue with our systems, please report it to us responsibly, so we can address it as quickly as possible.

 ### Responsible Disclosure Guidelines